PacLII Home | Databases | WorldLII | Search | Feedback

 MICHELSEN, Justice:

-[ 1] dant Johnston Etpison anon and two co-defendants (Kobe Marbou and Anthony Tellei) were tried at a bench trial and all were convicted of Assault in the First Degree (17 PNC § 1401).
-Etpiso appealed and asks this Cous Court to vacate his conviction on two grounds.
+[ 1] Defendant Johnston Etpison and two co-defendants (Kobe Marbou and Anthony Tellei) were tried at a bench trial and all were convicted of Assault in the First Degree (17 PNC § 1401).
+Etpison has appealed and asks this Court to vacate his conviction on two grounds.
 First, he argues that the Trial Division erred by overruling numerous hearsay and leading question objections at trial, and furthermore that the rulings resulted in cumulative error which deprived him of his right to a fair trial.
 Second, he argues that the Trial Division erred in denying his motion for acquittal because the facts presented at trial do not “prove which of the defendants struck which blow to the victim.”

 APPLICABLE LEGAL STANDARDS